apngasm/apngasm/README.md

 Copyright
 ---------
 This version of apngasm is a joint production by Genshin Souzou Kabushiki Kaisha and Max Stepin.
-The original apngasm [found in the /legacy directory] is wholly copyright Max Stepin.
+The original apngasm is wholly copyright Max Stepin.